-Reno, Nevada is a large city with a population of 237,121 people.
-The majority of Reno residents report their race to be White; this is followed by Asian and Black.
+Located in the state of Nevada, Reno is a highly populated city with a population of 237,121 inhabitants.
+At 78%, the majority of the Reno population is White; this is followed by 7% Asian and 3% Black.
 If you are not a fan of long commutes, you will enjoy living in Reno.
 With average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

 Whether you’re relocating to a new area to be closer to family, friends or for a new job, living in Reno could be a positive experience compared to other cities in Nevada if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
 The best areas in Reno and in surrounding cities are easier to find when you are able to make informed decisions.
 Using data from crime, cost of living, commute, you will see a detailed breakdown of the most important information as well as comparisons to the Nevada and national averages.

 Reno has a livability score of 80 out of 100 and is ranked #2 in Nevada and #1,381 in the USA.
 Based on this score, Reno would be considered a very livable city!
 Reno has also earned the rare honor of ranking in the top 10 percentile among all cities.
 If we dig down a little deeper into each category within the livability score, we see that Reno has higher than average grades for the following: cost of living (B) and housing (A).
 On a more negative note, Reno does not have favorable grades for the following: crime (F).
 If we take a look at the data, we can find out why.